This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 Edd lingers for a moment more.
 He takes a few steps out and stares into the ominous lands beyond the Wall.

 Finally, he turns and retreats into the tunnel.
-The heavy gate rumbles as it slowly lowers itself back down.
+The heavy gate rumbles as it slowly lowers back down.

 Int.
 Winterfell great hall - day